 Unit 2: Shading and Form

-See your drawings transform before your eyes from a simple outline into an amazing realistic three-dimensional looking image
+Your drawings will transform before your eyes from a simple outline into an amazingly realistic image.

 This unit is the second in a series of six units which together form the Complete Drawing Certificate Course.

 The journey continues… DrawPj student Sheila Russell Perry studies shading and form.
 Here you can witness every step of Sheila mastering the smooth shading technique to give her drawings real depth.
 You can do it too!

 Again, this unit starts off simply as you learn three different ways to shade an area, then it moves through to drawing 3D solids, objects and then the final project ‘The Shoe Well Travelled’.
 It’s at this point most student experience the WOW factor as they create something that they might not have thought possible before!

 Video screencast critique feedback

 Sheila’s instructor is Tannis Trydal who you will see provides excellent feedback with personally recorded video screencasts.
 This is exactly the same level of personal attention you will receive when you enrol in the Complete Drawing Certificate course with instructor support.

 The Shading and Form Drawing Lessons begin…